FurryGuides

 • How to use: Spray it on a white towel (not directly on the fur if possible), and dab the stain.

-• Why: It's odorless, doesn't require rinsing (though you should wipe it off), and is magic on light-colored fur.
+• Why: It's odorless, doesn't require rinsing, and is magic on light-colored fur.

 The Machine Method: Bissell Little Green